TahmouresAmirt/N-Queen-Problem/N Qeen Problem/ReadMe.txt

 *  See the results.

 The chess board shows you the position of the queens.
-The obtain more information about N-Queen problem please follow the link below:
+To obtain more information about N-Queen problem please follow the link below:

 https://en.wikipedia.org/wiki/Eight_queens_puzzle